Post Seminary Applied Learning and Support – LCMS

 Congregations reimburse the cost of travel and lodging for pastors and wives.
 Pastors pay a $25 registration fee each year and are also responsible for the cost of meals.

-For more information or to find a PALS group near you, click here.
+To find a PALS group near you, click here.